 The country of Suriname on the northeastern coast of South America has a very rich and interesting cuisine and is quite different from the rest of the continent.
-This is due to the fact that Suriname is made up of people from many different cultures including India, Africa, Indonesia, China, and the Netherlands.
+This is due to the fact that Suriname is made up of people from many different cultures including those from India, Africa, Indonesia, China, and the Netherlands.
 In fact, 90 percent of those established in the country have ancestors from other countries and regions around the world.
-So it is only natural that the food of Suriname is a combination of many other countries' cuisines, and in turn is unique in its own right.
+It is only natural that the food of Suriname is a combination of many other countries' cuisines, and in turn is unique in its own right.

 Suriname's Culinary History